AlbertSnows/python-email-router/README.md

 `flask --app flaskr run`

-For each of thes you'll need to have the correct package installed, such as `waitress` or `flask` on the CLI.
+For each of these you'll need to have the correct package installed, such as `waitress` or `flask` on the CLI.

 Those will all spin up the server.
-These should all be accessible by either `localhost`
+These should all be accessible by either `localhost` or `127.0.0.1`

-or `127.0.0.1`

 There are a few toy endpoints, the main one for the email stuff is at `/email`